vsrc/samg/README.md

 This command will guide you through first time configuration setup and if you choose to save configuration, for every subsequent run of this command you can omit `--guided` flag.

+## TODO Whishlist

+These are the things I would like to improve this project with.
+If you want to suggest any other feel free to file an issue or contact me.
+If you want to improve this code feel free to submit a PR, I will gladly take a look.

+- [ ] Switch to go 1.16 and embed default templates into binary itself
+- [ ] TESTS!!! 😬😬😬😬😬😬😬😬😬😬😬 (not a single test written yet)

 ## Additional resoucres